simplito/privmx-pki-server/slatedocs/partials/_intro.md

     "params":{}
 }' http://localhost:8101/main
 ```
-The PKI server should return a list of registered Bridge Servers records in the form of a `JSON` object as a result.
+The PKI server should return a list of registered PrivMX Bridge records in the form of a `JSON` object as a result.

-### Adding user identification information
+### Adding User Identification Information

 To enable verification of users' public keys, their records (UserIdentity) must be added to the PKI server using `pkiadmin/setKey` API method:

+<div class="center-column"></div>

 ```bash
 url -X POST -H "Content-Type: application/json" -H "Authorization: Bearer <access-token>" --data-binary '{